r4victor/tenthousandmeters/content/blog/python_bts_04.md

 ZeroDivisionError: division by zero
 ```

 As expected, CPython prints the original exception.
 To implement such behavior, when CPython handles an exception using a `SETUP_FINALLY` block, it sets up another block of type `EXCEPT_HANDLER`.
-If an error occurs when this block is on the block stack, the VM gets the original exception from the value stack and sets it as the current one.
+If an error occurs when a block of this type is on the block stack, the VM gets the original exception from the value stack and sets it as the current one.

+The block stack is implemented as the `f_blockstack` array in a frame object.
+The size of the array is statically defined to 20.
+So, if you nest more than 20 `try` clauses, you get `SyntaxError: too many statically nested blocks`.

+### Summary

+Today we've learned that the CPython VM executes bytecode instructions one by one in an infinite loop.
+The loop contains a `switch` statement over all possible opcodes.
+Each opcode is executed in the corresponding `case` block.
+The evaluation function runs in a thread and sometimes that thread suspends the loop to do something else.
+For example, a thread may need to release the GIL, so that other thread can take it and continue to execute its bytecode.
+To speed up the bytecode execution, CPython employs an optimization that allows to make use of the CPU's branch prediction mechanism.
+A comment says that it makes CPython 15-20% faster.

+We've also looked at two data structures crucial for the bytecode execution:

+* the value stack that the VM uses to compute things; and
+* the block stack that the VM uses to handle exceptions.

+The most important conclusion from the post is this: if you want to study the implementation of some aspect of Python, the evaluation loop is a perfect place to start.
+Want to know what happens when you write `x + y`?
+Take a look at the code for the `BINARY_ADD` opcode.
+Want to know how the `with` statement is implemented?
+See `SETUP_WITH`.
+Interested in the exact semantics of a function call?
+The `CALL_FUNCTION` opcode is what you're looking for.
+We'll apply this method next time when study how variables are implemented in CPython.